 Detailed understanding of the processes and protocols used in today's networks; network architectures from an OSI model perspective of the networking protocol stack; detailed analysis of the protocol using traces taken with protocol analyzers.
+Pre- or coreq.-

-Pre- or coreq.-CISC 231 or ELEC 251.
+CISC 231 or ELEC 251.
+Offered fall semester only.

-CISC 267 Internetworking and Routing (Cr4) (3:2)
+CISC 267 Routing and Switching Essentials (CCENT2) (Cr4) (3:2)